 This week, US Thalidomide Survivors launches a nationwide Facebook campaign to try to locate — as many as possible — thalidomide survivors in our country!

 The campaign consists of two Facebook posts, featuring two of our non-profit organization officers (Gwen Riechmann, VP, and JoJo Calora, President), and asks “Do you believe you are a U.S. survivor of the drug thalidomide?”
 By clicking on the post’s button, viewers will be redirected to our website form (link here), where our organization is gathering data to determine the actual extent of thalidomide damage in the United States.

 Join the movement to set our story straight.
 Visit https://usthalidomide.org/form today.

 Were you born in the United States between December, 1956 and December, 1967, with limb deformities or other birth defects?
 US Thalidomide Survivors wants to hear from you.
 Fill out our online form and we will contact you.
 Please share this post!

 The posts will be boosted widely, from coast to coast, in major cities that distributed thalidomide samples in the late 1950s and early 1960s; but USTS will also be counting on “shares” of the post to increase its organic reach.

 The goal?
 We want to find everyone affected!
 We are looking for an accurate count as we prepare to launch advocacy efforts on behalf of survivors in the US.

 If you believe you are a survivor, and have not yet been counted, please fill out the form today.
-A fellow survivor will contact you within two weeks.
+A fellow survivor will contact you.
 Please be patient; we are an all-volunteer organization, and we are doing our best with a very big issue!